kube-platform/google-overlay/README.md

 ### Overlay Configuration

-Configuration is made in these three files:
+The configuration is made in these three files:

 - __kubeplatform.properties__
   - Enter the desired domain (e.g. ```DOMAIN=kubeplatform.my.domain.io```)
   - Enter the GCE project (e.g. ```PROJECT=my-google-project-223304```)
 - __cluster-issuer-patch.yaml__
-  - Enter two email adresses for Letsencrypt certificate.
+  - Enter two email addresses for Letsencrypt certificate.
 One for staging and one (or the same) for prod.
 - __kustomization.yaml__
   - Choose ```namePrefix```, ```nameSuffix``` and ```namespace```
-  - If you plan to use letencrypt `prod` environment instead of `staging`, change var `CLUSTER_ISSUER_NAME` accordingly. **Note:** If you switch from `staging` to `prod`, delete already present staging certificates, so that the cert-manager issues new certificates.
+  - If you plan to use let's encrypt `prod` environment instead of `staging`, change var `CLUSTER_ISSUER_NAME` accordingly. **Note:** If you switch from `staging` to `prod`, delete already present staging certificates so that the cert-manager issues new certificates.

 ### Installing yamls

-1. create Kubernetes cluster and retrieve kubectl [credentials](https://cloud.google.com/sdk/gcloud/reference/container/clusters/get-credentials)
+1. Create a Kubernetes cluster and retrieve kubectl [credentials](https://cloud.google.com/sdk/gcloud/reference/container/clusters/get-credentials)
 1. ```kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=my@google.account.com```
-1. create namespace you have chosen above
+1. Create namespace you have chosen above
-1. execute ```kustomize build google-overlay | kubectl apply -f -```
+1. Execute ```kustomize build google-overlay | kubectl apply -f -```

 ### Finalize

-Wait until your PODs are running
+Wait until your Pods are running

-Setup a User in Keycloak:
+Setup a user in Keycloak:

-1. A call to https://keycloak.$(DOMAIN)/auth/admin/ should point you to your Keycloak instance (usename is ```keycloak``` password refer to your kustomization.yaml)
+1. A call to https://keycloak.$(DOMAIN)/auth/admin/ should point you to your Keycloak instance (username is ```keycloak```, for the password refer to your kustomization.yaml)
-1. Add a user of your choice in Manage/Users (must have an email adress).
+1. Add a user of your choice in Manage/Users (must have an email address).
 Please refer to the respective keycloak documentation

 You should then be able to use this user to go to: